GANGJUBAI/Data-Compression/README.md

  4. If you would like to view the results by figures, we also provide the python scripts.

-    Note that you should modify **nama_hat** in python files according to the actual path.
+    Note that you should modify **"nama_hat"** in python files according to the actual path.